ambroisemaupate/docker/ftp-backup/README.md

 # FTP backup

-Backup a data-oriented container and a MariaDB/MySQL container and upload them to a FTP server using `lftp`.
+Backup a data-oriented container and a MariaDB/MySQL container and upload them to a FTP/SFTP server using `lftp`.

 This script will archive your `/data` folder and use `mysqldump` to backup your database.